FTC: Affiliate Disclosure: All links pay commission

 - Make a watchface to support your workouts by using the watch app on your iPhone.
 Put on your trainers and the Apple Watch lets you swap a watch face within a matter of seconds to show a screen with a shortcut to your favourite sports app, Spotify and your readiness to train.
 An advanced watch face would include a screen complication like Running Stress Balance (rSB) from Stryd.
 If you use the Nike Run Club app there are other novel screen complications like performance streaks.

-- To workout with a streaming service over LTE use Apple Music or Spotify offline, perhaps YouTube Music will follow with offline support in 2022?
+- To listen to a streaming service over LTE use Apple Music or, instead, Spotify offline, perhaps YouTube Music will follow with offline support in 2022?

 - Swipe up to access the control centre and pair a Bluetooth heart rate monitor for improved heart rate recording during a workout and save some battery juice.
 (Look for this icon: )